FlyJingFish/AndroidAOP/README_EN.md

 ## Special feature

-1. This library has built-in some aspect annotations commonly used in development for you to use.
+1 .This library has built-in some aspect annotations commonly used in development for you to use.

-2. This library supports you to make aspects by yourself, and the syntax is simple and easy to use.
+2 .
+This library supports you to make aspects by yourself, and the syntax is simple and easy to use.

-3. This library supports Java and Kotlin code simultaneously
+3 .
+This library supports Java and Kotlin code simultaneously

-4. This library supports switching into third-party libraries
+4 .
+This library supports switching into third-party libraries

-5. This library supports the case where the pointcut method is a Lambda expression.
+5 .
+This library supports the case where the pointcut method is a Lambda expression.

-6. This library supports coroutine functions whose pointcut methods are suspend-modified.
+6 .
+This library supports coroutine functions whose pointcut methods are suspend-modified.

-7. This library supports generating Json files of all pointcut information to facilitate an overview of all pointcut locations [Configure here](#%E5%9B%9B%E5%9C%A8-app-%E7%9A%84buildgradle%E6% B7%BB%E5%8A%A0-androidaopconfig-%E9%85%8D%E7%BD%AE%E9%A1%B9%E6%AD%A4%E6%AD%A5%E4%B8%BA%E5 %8F%AF%E9%80%89%E9%85%8D%E7%BD%AE%E9%A1%B9)
+7 .
+This library supports generating Json files of all pointcut information to facilitate an overview of all pointcut locations [Configure here](#%E5%9B%9B%E5%9C%A8-app-%E7%9A%84buildgradle%E6%B7%BB%E5%8A%A0-androidaopconfig-%E9%85%8D%E7%BD%AE%E9%A1%B9%E6%AD%A4%E6%AD%A5%E4%B8%BA%E5%8F%AF%E9%80%89%E9%85%8D%E7%BD%AE%E9%A1%B9)

 **8. This library supports debug rapid development mode, allowing you to package at almost the same speed**

 **9. This library is pure static weaving into AOP code**

 **10. This library is not implemented based on AspectJ.
 The amount of woven code is very small and the intrusion is extremely low**

+**11. Rich and complete usage documentation helps you fully understand the usage rules of this library [click here to go to the wiki document](https://github.com/FlyJingFish/AndroidAOP/wiki)**

+**12. There are also plug-ins that help you generate section codes for you to use [click here to download](https://github.com/FlyJingFish/AndroidAOP/wiki/AOP-%E4%BB%A3%E7%A0%81%E7%94%9F%E6%88%90%E6%8F%92%E4%BB%B6)**

 #### [Click here to download apk, or scan the QR code below to download](https://github.com/FlyJingFish/AndroidAOP/blob/master/apk/release/app-release.apk?raw=true)